Skip to main content

 Prior to joining NIH, Zheng spent 12 years as a researcher at pharmaceutical companies — including Berlex, Amgen and Merck — where he gained extensive experience in target identification, assay development, high-throughput screening and lead optimization in the fields of cancer and cardiovascular, autoimmune, neuronal and infectious diseases.

-Zheng obtained a medical degree and a Master’s degree in pharmacology from the Zhenjiang University in China.
+Zheng obtained a medical degree and a Master’s degree in pharmacology from the Zhejiang University in China.
 He then obtained a doctorate in pharmacology from the State University of New York at Buffalo, where he studied ion channel pharmacology and molecular biology, with a focus on the voltage-gated calcium channels and calcium channel blockers.

 Zheng is a co-author of more than 250 peer-reviewed publications that have been cited in the biomedical research field.